d-Boolean algebras and their bitopological representation: Spectra of d-lattices and d-Boolean algebras

-\begin{cor} The duality between spatial d-frames and d-sober bitopological spaces cuts down to a duality between compact and zero-dimensional d-frames and Stone bitopological spaces. \end{cor}
+\begin{cor} The duality between spatial d-frames and d-sober bitopological spaces cuts down to a duality between compact and d-zero-dimensional d-frames and d-Boolean spaces. \end{cor}

-\begin{proof} On the one hand, every Stone bitopological space is order-separated, hence d-sober by \cite[Theorem 3.9]{JM2008}.
-On the other hand, Proposition \ref{other side of the duality} shows that every compact and zero-dimensional d-frame is the d-frame $\idl\mathcal{L}$ of ideals of some d-Boolean algebra $\mathcal{L}$, hence spatial by Proposition \ref{compact and zero-dimensional d-frame is spatial}.
-Thus, the conclusion follows from the fact that a bitopological space $(X,\tau_+,\tau_-)$ is compact and zero-dimensional if and only if so is the d-frame $\dO(X, \tau_+, \tau_-)$ \cite[Section 2.3]{Jakl}. \end{proof}
+\begin{proof} On the one hand, every d-Boolean space is order-separated, hence d-sober by \cite[Theorem 3.9]{JM2008}.
+On the other hand, Proposition \ref{other side of the duality} shows that every compact and d-zero-dimensional d-frame is the d-frame $\idl\mathcal{L}$ of ideals of some d-Boolean algebra $\mathcal{L}$, hence spatial by Proposition \ref{compact and zero-dimensional d-frame is spatial}.
+Thus, the conclusion follows from the fact that a bitopological space $(X,\tau_+,\tau_-)$ is compact and zero-dimensional if and only if the d-frame $\dO(X, \tau_+, \tau_-)$ is compact and d-zero-dimensional, as observed in \cite[Section 2.3]{Jakl}. \end{proof}

-\begin{thm} The category of d-Boolean algebras is dually equivalent to the category of Stone bitopological spaces. \end{thm}
+\begin{thm} The category of d-Boolean algebras is dually equivalent to the category of d-Boolean spaces. \end{thm}

-\begin{proof} Theorem \ref{dbool vs dfrm} shows that there is an equivalence between the category of d-Boolean algebras and the category of compact and zero-dimensional d-frames.
-Corollary \ref{duality between zk dframes and zk spaces} says that there is a dual equivalence between the category of compact and zero-dimensional d-frames and the category of Stone bitopological spaces.
-The composite of these equivalences gives the desired duality between d-Boolean algebras and Stone bitopological spaces. \end{proof}
+\begin{proof} Theorem \ref{dBA vs dfrm} shows that there is an equivalence between the category of d-Boolean algebras and the category of compact and d-zero-dimensional d-frames.
+Corollary \ref{duality between zk dframes and zk spaces} says that there is a dual equivalence between the category of compact and d-zero-dimensional d-frames and the category of d-Boolean spaces.
+The composite of these equivalences gives the desired duality between d-Boolean algebras and d-Boolean spaces. \end{proof}

-Since prime d-ideals of a d-Boolean algebra $\mathcal{L}=(L;\dbt,\dbf;{\bf con},{\bf tot})$ are homomorphisms from $\mathcal{L}$ to $\bbB$ (viewed as a d-Boolean algebra), elements of the d-Boolean algebra of d-clopen sets of a bitopological space $(X,\tau_+,\tau_-)$ are continuous maps from $(X,\tau_+,\tau_-)$ to $\bbB$ (viewed as a bitopological space as in Remark \ref{Stone-type}), so the Boolean algebra $\bbB$ is a `schizophrenic object' \cite[Chapter VI]{Johnstone} (or, a `dualizing object' \cite[page 14]{JM2006}) for the duality in Theorem \ref{duality of Stone bitop}.

-The following diagram is commutative, so the duality in Theorem \ref{duality of Stone bitop} is an extension of that between Boolean algebras and Stone spaces to the context of bitopological spaces.

-In \cite[Theorem 5.3]{BBGK} it is proved that the category of distributive lattices is dually equivalent to the category of Stone bitopological spaces.
-A combination of this result with Theorem \ref{duality of Stone bitop} yields that the category of d-Boolean algebras is equivalent to the category of distributive lattices.
-We present below a direct proof of this equivalence.